This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 This corn on the cob maque choux is a fun twist on the classic southern Louisiana dish.
 Lightly caramelized onions and peppers cooked with spicy tasso, served over grilled fresh corn on the cob.
 Every bite is a combination of sweetness and smokiness with just a hint of spicy.

 Tasso may be hard to find depending on where you live.
-You can substitute bacon, or if you have a smoker, make your own.
+You can substitute bacon, or if you have a smoker (I use my Weber smoker), make your own.
 It takes a little time and effort to make, but oh boy is it ever worth it.

 Also try my spiced corn on the cob.